 Want to get a printable handout that contains creative activities to develop these skills?
-It’s a free offer this week only from the Functional Skills for Kids therapy team.
-You can grab the free three page handout here and pass it on to therapists, teachers, and parents who are looking for fresh ideas to improve handwriting in fun ways.
+You can grab the handout packet here and pass it on to therapists, teachers, and parents who are looking for fresh ideas to improve handwriting in fun ways.

 Try some of these non-pencil handwriting activities to work on the skills needed for handwriting: